How To Fix A Warped Record

 …sooner than you think.

-Now all you need to do is make sure this doesn’t happen again…so go ahead and check that you’re storing your vinyl properly!
+Now all you need to do is ensure this doesn’t happen again…so go ahead and check that you’re storing your vinyl properly!